mpalash/aliakbarmehta/content/purgatory-edit.md

   - PE ~ Purgatory Edit, excerpts
   - PE ~ Purgatory Edit, methodology
   - European Media Art Platform (EMAP) Residency
+  - "Ali Akbar Mehta:  “The residency at Delfina Foundation has been an intimate way to engage with the London art scene”"
   - Artist interview with Ali Akbar Mehta (purgatory EDIT), transmediale 2025
   - " Trolls in the election campaign: Who protects us from fake news?"
   - "purgatory EDIT: A Multimedia Installation That Questions The Vocabularies